Bosnia activists alarmed by "Putin's bill" on foreign-funded NGOs

 “We all have to be equally transparent,” said Serb Republic Prime Minister Zeljka Cvijanovic, commenting on the criticism.

-The law introduces tight control of non-government organizations (NGOs) financed from abroad.
+The law introduces tight control of non-government organisations (NGOs) financed from abroad.
 It also envisages bans and fines for those seen as “politically engaged”.

 Activists say the bill, along with another that introduces stricter terms for public gatherings, aims to choke civic criticism.